thedevleon/phantom_traffic/README.md

 - ***Plexe also provides a Base Application layer that uses the Base Protocol.
 Could be modified and extended for our purposes.***

+# TODO
+- Make our own Protocol based on Plexe's BaseProtocol (at is supports unicasting)
+- Make our own Application Layer based on Plexe's BaseApp
+- Make our own Message based on the PlatooningBeacon